zkzoomer/bq2/docs/technical-reference/contracts.md

 {% hint style="info" %}
 The external nullifier being used to prevent double-signaling is the string `bq-grade-restricted-test`.
 {% endhint %}

+### Verifying Credential Ownership Proofs
+External contracts can verify credential ownership proofs by calling the `verifyCredentialOwnershipProof` function, providing the `testId` of the credential and a valid [Semaphore proof](https://semaphore.appliedzkp.org/docs/guides/proofs).

+### Verifying Grade Claim Proofs
+External contracts can verify grade claim proofs by calling the `verifyGradeClaimProof` function, providing the `testId` of the credential and a valid [grade claim proof](circuits.md#the-grade-claim-circuit) that verifies that they obtained a grade above the `gradeThreshold` they specified.

 ### Verifying a Test
 The admin of a test can choose to _verify it_ by providing the open answer hashes needed to solve this test directly on-chain, which is done by calling the function `verifyTest`.